Voilett-Roze/asus/User-scripts.md

 ### qos-start
 Called when Traditional QOS or Cake are done creating their stop/start script, and before running it.
 You can use this script to modify the /etc/cake-qos.conf config file (contains variables used by Cake) or /tmp/qos (generated for both modes, to create/remove the tc qdisc/rule entries).
-This is run in a blocking call and will pause starting QOS until it completes.
+This script gets one argument passed as parameter, which will contain "init" (when about to start QOS) or "rules" (when iptables rules have been configured for Traditional QOS).
+This script is run in a blocking call and will pause starting QOS until it completes.

 ## Postconf scripts